stevedonovan/gentle-intro/4-modules.md

 }
 ```

-You can now build and run this project:
+You can now build and run this project - only `main.rs` has changed.

 ```
 test-json$ cargo run